 A few points can be noted.
-V8 records Pilate’s fear, as a man with authority he knew perfectly well that he was in the presence of someone far greater than him.
-V15 – Pilate manipulates the priests and crowd into publically stating their loyalty to him.
+V8 records Pilate’s fear: as a man with authority he knew perfectly well that he was in the presence of someone far greater than him.
+In v15, Pilate manipulates the priests and crowd into publicly stating their loyalty to him.
 The three statements from the cross (v26, 28, 30) are all unique to John.
-John gives a number of unique details when recounting Jesus’ death; the seemless robe (v23), specific details of the women (v25), and the details of the new tomb (v41).
-The account reads as from someone who was present throughout, (or at least for most of the time).
+John gives a number of unique details when recounting Jesus’ death: the seamless robe (v23), specific details of the women (v25), and the details of the new tomb (v41).
+The account reads as from someone who was present throughout, or at least for most of the time.
 There is a frankness and detail about the people and the details that corroborate the statement of v35.

 Mary’s encounter with Jesus is one of the most detailed, personal and moving in the gospels.
-Jesus specifically choses a woman to be the first witness thereby endorsing women’s equality with men before God.
+Jesus specifically chooses a woman to be the first witness, thereby endorsing women’s equality with men before God.
 The first believer was a woman.

 This chapter recounts the resurrection appearance following the miraculous catch of fish, Jesus restoring Peter and then recommissioning him.

 A charcoal fire is mentioned in the account of Peter’s denial, so this is a deliberate return to the point of Peter’s three denials.
-Phileo is brotherly love which is a strong love, but Agape is stronger.
+Phileo is the greek term for brotherly love which is a strong love, but agape love is stronger.
 The conversation develops in this way: